TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/CSRFlikeRequestTokenHandling.rst

 A CSRF-like request token handling is available to mitigate potential cross-site requests on actions with side effects.
-This approach does not require an existing server-side user session, but uses a nonce (number used once) as a "pre-session".
+This approach does not require an existing server-side user session, but uses a `nonce`_ as a "pre-session".
 The main scope is to ensure a user actually has visited a page, before submitting data to the webserver.

 This token can only be used for HTTP methods `POST`, `PUT` or `PATCH`, but for instance not for `GET` request.